-But often, it occurs in sick and elderly people, as well as middle-aged men.
+But often, it occurs in sick and older adults and middle-aged men.

 It is also observed that it occurs to a greater extent in men than in women.

-Seborrhea can occur in any area of the skin where there are sebaceous glands but its favorite places are the T-shaped area of the face that includes the nose, chin, forehead and also in the area of the neck that meets the part central back.
+Seborrhea can occur in any skin area with sebaceous glands, but its favorite places are the T-shaped area of the face that includes the nose, chin, forehead, and the size of the neck that meets the part mid-back.

-This state is also characterized by an excessive production of sebum on the scalp and behind the ears, causing yellow flaking, irritation and inflammation.
+This state is also characterized by excessive sebum production on the scalp and behind the ears, causing yellow flaking, irritation, and inflammation.

-Seborrhea comes from a yeast that irritates the skin.
+Seborrhea comes from yeast that irritates the skin.

-By definition, seborrhea is “the oily secretion of the sebaceous glands, the ducts of which open into the hair follicles.”
+Seborrhea is “the oily secretion of the sebaceous glands, the ducts that open into the hair follicles.”